I need health care coverage. What should I do?

 Step 2.
 Sign Up online or make an appointment.

 You can apply online.
 You make an appointment with an advocate to help you and answer your questions.
 Click here to find an agency.
-Bring social security numbers (if applicable), current income information (30 days) and names of all members of your household with you to your appointment.
-Also bring information about any insurance your employer offers, even if you think it is expensive.
+Bring social security numbers (if you have them, if not that's okay), current income information (30 days) and names of all members of your household with you to your appointment.
+Also, please bring information about any insurance your employer offers, even if you think it is expensive.

 Step 3.
 Choose your health plan.